The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Conclusion

-We could also extend our model to reusable products.
+Finally, we conclude our paper by pointing out two possible extensions.
+First, we could extend our model to consider multiple consumptions over different knapsacks, which, instead of packing numbers, the decision maker packs vectors (see, e.g., \citet{azar2013tight}).
+Suppose we are managing a manufacturing plant that requires different resources to make products, instead of a warehouse managing a single stock.
+One arriving item could potentially require more than one single resource to be produced.
+For each unit of resource consumed, there is an associated revenue / cost.
+Our goal is to maximize the total revenue / minimize the total cost throughout the horizon.
+Second, we could also extend our model to reusable products.
 Suppose there is a fixed total amount of cloud computing resources whose capacity is 1, and an unknown sequence of tasks with sizes at most 1.
 The tasks arrive one-by-one, and each task must be irrevocably either assigned to some amount of computing resources, or immediately discarded upon arrival.
 A task can be accepted only if its requested resources do not exceed the remaining resource capacity.
 Associated with each accepted task, there is a usage time after which the computing resources can be returned.
 These resources immediately become available after the usage time.
 If one unit of resource is occupied for one period of time, a constant amount of revenue is generated.
 Our goal is to maximize the total revenue generated throughout the horizon.
+Strong assumptions of the throughput might be made to show non-trivial competitive ratios.